iceamdeveloper/iceam/wp-content/plugins/events-calendar-pro/readme.txt

 * Fix - Prevent unbalanced HTML tags from being output by the `[tribe_event_inline]` shortcode [77943]
 * Fix - Resolved some problems with translations in tooltips on recurring events [67870]
 * Fix - Prevent PHP errors when saving an event with the UTC + 9.5 time zone (thanks to Ross in the Help Desk for flagging this problem!)
 [101973]
-* Fix - Prevent PHP errors when saving a recurring event with mulitple recurrences in the same day [101973]
+* Fix - Prevent PHP errors when saving a recurring event with multiple recurrences in the same day [101973]
 * Fix - Prevent 404 errors on recurrence feed pages (thanks to Ranjan and others in the Help Desk for reporting this problem!)
 [72077]
 * Fix - Fixed the default value for the front-end recurring event instances toggle [36559]
 * Fix - Make sure that hidden events are not displayed on the Mini Calendar Widget [65688]